Hollywood Video: History

-21st century
+Merger with Movie Gallery, Inc., and bankruptcy

 Hollywood Video was the target of a hostile takeover attempt, initially announced at the end of December 2004 by competitor Blockbuster Video.
 Blockbuster announced an exchange offer of $14.50 per share ($11.50 cash and $3.00 in Blockbuster shares).
 In response, Hollywood Video agreed to a buyout on January 10, 2005, by Movie Gallery, a smaller competitor.
 Movie Gallery paid $860 million, $13.25 per share, and the assumption of $380 million in debt.
 Stocks closed at $13.85 on January 10 after this news.
 Blockbuster then dropped its purchase plans, citing antitrust concerns.
 Movie Gallery completed its purchase of Hollywood Video on April 27, 2005.
+As a result of the merger, Hollywood Video would become a subsidiary of Movie Gallery and maintained its Oregon headquarters,which Movie Gallery would eventually move into.

-Hollywood became a subsidiary of Movie Gallery and maintained its Oregon headquarters.
+Hollywood's last US store closed on July 31, 2010, whereas the last in Canada closed on August 8 of that year.

 In December 2011, the website hollywoodvideo.com was relaunched as a movie news curator blog.
 The site used an automated "social scoring algorithm" to link to articles on the web pertaining to movies and other entertainment media content.
 The site also contained a blog written by a single editor (that was later expanded to multiple editors) about current movie-related news.
 As of April 2013, the "social scoring algorithm" part of the site was removed and replaced with the blog.
 The website also contained an interface for searching and buying movies from Amazon.com from within the Hollywood Video site.